Our Craftsman Story

 How it all began

-At the time I had very little woodworking history but still managed to sit down and ended up designing a piece that I considered would fit the area we had to work with.
-There was one problem though...we didn’t have the money to purchase the supplies for this unit.
-Instead, I ended up salvaging old floor boards from the attic we were living in, sanded the 60 years worth of aged soot off of the boards, and there you have it, the very first trash bin.
-Fast-forward a couple of months…I come across an interview of the CEO of Etsy at the time explaining what the site was and how it was geared towards handcrafted items.
-I decided to take a picture of our unit (without my wife’s knowledge, mind you!)
-Within 2 hours the unit was sold.
+I had very little woodworking history but still managed to design a piece that I considered would fit the area we had to work with.
+I ended up salvaging old floor boards from the attic we were living in, and sanded the 60 years worth of aged soot off of the boards.
+There you have it, the very first trash bin.
+Fast-forward a couple of months…I came across an interview of the CEO of Etsy explaining what the Etsy website was and how it was geared towards handcrafted items.
+I decided to take a picture of the unit I had built.
+Within 2 hours, the unit was sold.
 This is where we insert “and the rest is history!”

 We are extremely grateful and blessed to have worked tirelessly to become one of Etsy’s largest accounts over the course of time.

-What started out with myself working in my basement, has now become an endeavor of over a dozen employees and we now manufacture out of a 25,000 sqft facility.
+What started out with a makeshift basement workshop, has now become an endeavor of over a dozen employees.
+We now manufacture out of a 25,000 sqft facility.

-Looking back through the years there have been so many ups and downs but the passion and support from our supporters is something that never goes unnoticed.
-We have dedicated so much time and effort since 2012 to help bring awareness back to the city of Gardner, MA which at one time was considered the furniture capital of the world.
+Through the years, there have been many ups and downs.
+The passion of our hardworking crew, and also support from our community is something that never goes unnoticed.
+We have dedicated so much time and effort since 2012 to help bring furniture and woodworking awareness back to the city of Gardner, MA; which at one time was considered the furniture capital of the world.